 - The desire and capacity to learn and promote the Good Samaritan Benedictine tradition;

-- A genuine empathy, interest and understanding of children and young people with an intellectual disability or developmental delay;
+- Empathy, interest and understanding of children and young people with an intellectual disability or developmental delay;

 - A track record of ongoing personal and professional learning.